How to Stop Spending Money

 1. Switch to reusable containers.

 Do you hear that?
 It’s the environment thanking you for the next couple tips.
-“You’re welcome, environment.
-We love you too.”

-2. Use washable towels over paper towels.
+2. Use washable towels instead of paper towels.

 You probably already have hand towels tucked in a drawer or cabinet somewhere.
 If not, ask your mom to buy or crochet you some for Christmas.
 Or hit up your local dollar store.
 These things aren’t expensive, and using them instead of a new paper towel sheet every time means fewer trips to the store and to the dumpster.